The Northern States League

 Next month we’ll have all the stats for the All Star break and your vote will be collected soon after the stats are posted, roughly around September 5th or so.
 The game has been awarded to J.B. and the Keystone Comanches.
 He’s like to host the game in mid-September which appears to be easy to accomplish.
 Remember please to check your player positions on your All Star stats so we can present them in the right categories.

 The August series between Gulf Breeze and York has been delayed until September to allow face to face play.
 The two mangers understand that their stats will be 8 games short for the All Star voting but such is life.
 It’s more important to fish Sideshow Bob out of my gutters than have complete All Star stats in.
 Hey wait a minute, maybe it’s not!
 Anyway, the series will show up in the September standings when it is played.

 I know Dave Burnham is on vacation and Eric just returned from a couple of weeks at Hilton Head, SC.
 Al and Mark have recently returned from their sojourn to Canada and I know Mick was recently at the beach for a while.
 Bill Waller has taken up golf (oh, my!) and Dan just got back from vacation a week ago.
 It does seem as if everyone is getting some time off in and that’s a good thing!
-Of course, I’ve been on vacation for some time now, joining Burnie, Chuck, John, Scoop, and now Al in grabbing back from society all that we gave it.
+Of course, I’ve been on vacation for some time now, joining Burnie, Chuck, Bob, John, Scoop, Jack, and now Al in grabbing back from society all that we gave it.